 Location based Augmented Reality, also known as location based AR, gives app developers the opportunity to engage on a more exciting and personal level with users by enhancing the real world.
-Rather than the regular, same display for all that you get in most apps, this technology allows you to deliver an experience relevant to where the user is.
+Rather than the regular, same display for all that you get in most apps, the technology in AR applications allows you to deliver an experience relevant to where the user is.
 Thanks to geo based Augmented Reality features, you can elevate your User Experience.

 What Is Location-Based Augmented Reality?